 3. Why holding a koala is not a good idea, even at a Brisbane koala sanctuary

 Holding a koala is not allowed in the state laws for Victoria and New South Wales.
-So visitors with holding a koala on their bucket list go to Queensland to make their dream comes true.
+So visitors who have ‘holding a koala’ on their bucket list go to Queensland to make their dream comes true.
 I do get that it’s a unique opportunity and I don’t think it’s ridiculous to want to do it: I want to do it!

 But the fact that it’s not allowed by law in some states to protect the animals should make you question if it’s a good idea to do it where it is allowed.

 And I decided it was not.
 There are a few reasons why I am in general not in favour of holding animals, especially if they don’t ask for it.

 Just like humans, I guess no one can enjoy being taken from one person to another again and again, with other people around taking photos.
 It sounds stressful, even if they do it for a limited amount of time.
 And koalas are very sensitive to stress.
 In a sanctuary, I expect to find wild animals who went through an accident or an illness already.
 They’ve had enough troubles; I feel they should just relax and enjoy their convalescence.

 And I’m not a wildlife expert, but I imagine human contact can only increase their risks of catching bacterias.

 Where is Daisy Hill Koala Centre?